PineappleRind/visualiser-pro/README.md

 - Create your own custom visualiser with your own data!
 - Whiteboard for planning out your custom visualiser!
 - Stock graphs/visualisers!

+## Contributing
+Intrested in contributing? create a fork of this repository and make your changes there, Then create a pull request.